cyberc00z/legacy/pyloger/Readme.md

-Write a simple python script for collecting all your key logs.
+#### Write a simple python script for collecting all your key logs.

 ### Usage
- nohup python3 keylogger.py & command, it'll start to log your strokes: The meaning of nohup is ‘no hangup‘.
-When nohup command use with ‘&’ then it doesn’t return to shell command prompt after running the command in the background.

 Start logger
 ```